-Corby Town pre-season games
+Corby Town pre-season and early season

 Blackwave in Brazil

 Players from Corby's Stewarts and Lloyds rugby union side have flown out to Brazil to deliver an outreach programme to communities using the sport.